 What type of chocolate chips should I use for keto or Trim Healthy Mama desserts?
 That's a great question!
 There is a lot to choose from!

-Trim Healthy Mama offers an exceptionally pure and rich chocolate chip, but they can be frustrating to order because you will need to order separately from any other THM items purchased.
+Trim Healthy Mama offers exceptionally pure and rich chocolate chips, but they can be frustrating to order because you will need to order separately from any other THM items purchased.
 This can be hard on the wallet!

 - ½ cup butter (softened)

 - 1 tsp molassas

 - 1 egg